 So, without further ado, let’s dive right in.

 - Focal GME.
-This means that it is concentrated in one part of the nervous system, and therefor the impact on other systems is less.
+This means that it is concentrated in one part of the nervous system, so the impact on other systems is less.

 - Multifocal GME.
-This is when GME has affected the nervous system in many places at once.
+This is when GME has affected the nervous system in many places simultaneously.
 You may also hear this called disseminated GME or inflammatory reticulosis.

 - Ophthalmic GME.
 This means that the dog’s eye has been impacted.